cthanhng/BI-SOLUTIONS-FOR-PRODUCTION-PROCESS/README.md

 # BI-SOLUTIONS-FOR-PRODUCTION-PROCESS
-Indicate what the relationship between each product line and AdventureWorks 'sales to define the causation and whether AW have to create a new product line?
+This project will indicate what the relationship between each product line and AdventureWorks 'sales to define the causation and find out what we have to do with the present product category/model and what enhancement we can apply to product’s routing